9.2 Administration and governance

 - Group for International Cooperation and European Integration

-While Group for IPA projects and international funds is dealing mainly with planning and preparation of projects financed from EU pre-accession funds and other international funds in the field of youth and sports, the Group for International Cooperation and European Integration among other responsibilities is in charge of:
+While the Group for IPA projects and international funds is dealing mainly with the planning and preparation of projects financed from EU pre-accession funds and other international funds in the field of youth and sports, the Group for International Cooperation and European Integration, among other responsibilities, is in charge of:

-The main task the Youth Council (see Glossary) established within the Ministry of Youth and Sports, as an advisory body of the Government is to stimulate and harmonize activities related to the development and implementation of youth policy proposing measures for its improvement, as well as for harmonizing and coordinating intersectoral coordination at the national level.
+The main tasks of the Youth Council (see Glossary), established within the Ministry of Youth and Sports, as an advisory body of the Government is to stimulate and harmonize activities related to the development and implementation of youth policy proposing measures for its improvement, as well as for harmonizing and coordinating intersectoral coordination at the national level.
 It ensures that the needs of young people are reflected in the policies and enables youth participation in the development, implementation and monitoring of public policies.

 - Local programme

 - National programme

 The actions are directed through six thematic units:

 - Youth employability